dotCover 2025.3 Help

 dotCover applies these filters during a coverage session.
 Use these filters to exclude unnecessary code from analysis and reduce coverage session time.

-You can specify runtime coverage filters using dotCover settings or by adding comments to the source code.
+You can configure runtime filters in dotCover settings or using the command line.

 Filters of coverage results